Pluralith/actions/README.md

 ## ⚙️ Getting Started

 Follow these steps to get Pluralith running in your GitHub Actions workflow:
 1. Set `PLURALITH_API_KEY` and `PLURALITH_PROJECT_ID` as a [repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-You can get your API Key and Project ID through the Pluralith Web Dashboard.
+You can get your API Key and Project ID through the Pluralith Dashboard.
 2. Set credentials for the providers of your choice as repository secrets *(e.g. for AWS set `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`)*.
 3. Create a new Pluralith workflow file in your repo at `.github/workflows/pluralith.yml` *(View the full example at the bottom of this README to see how to structure a workflow YML file)*
-4. Set up your provider credentials to be used by Terraform in the workflow.
-Check out the Terraform docs for your provider for more information on how to authenticate.
-5. Set up Terraform and run `terraform init`.
+4. Set up Terraform and run `terraform init`.
 Hashicorp's `hashicorp/setup-terraform` action makes this a breeze.
 Check it out [here](https://github.com/hashicorp/setup-terraform) or copy the example below into your steps:

       ```yml
       # Set up Terraform